What is an anoxic brain injury?

 As a claimant, you must also prove, on the balance of probabilities, that your infant’s brain injury was caused by the anoxia.
 This is often the most difficult part of the claim to prove; therefore, it is imperative that you instruct a lawyer who is experienced in bringing negligence claims concerning acute anoxic brain injury related brain injuries in newborns.

 How much compensation will I get?

 The amount of compensation you will get depends on the extent of your child’s brain injury and the effect on their life and yours.
 For example, babies who have endured an anoxic brain injury coma which resulted in severe brain injuries, and are unable to live a normal life have been awarded seven figure sums by the courts.

 Large compensation awards are often desperately needed by parents.
 Many have had to give up work in order to care for their child, make expensive adjustments to their home and pay for additional care and support.
 If your baby’s anoxic brain damage was caused by the negligence of the doctors or other healthcare professionals present at the birth, then it is fair and just that the NHS Trust or private clinic responsible assist you in the long-term care of your child.

 How do I make a claim?

-IBB Solicitors are experts in the field of clinical and medical negligence.
+IBB Law are experts in the field of clinical and medical negligence.